150 kW - 200 kW

 Self-propelled loading machines compact the ground less than towed transfer trailers, and have plenty of reserves in traction and power – especially on difficult terrain.
 Where towed trailers often exceed the permissible axle loads for road transport, self-propelled transfer machines allow beet to be loaded directly onto the transport vehicle from the field.
 The beet harvester machine can meanwhile take the ideal line across the field, with no accompanying tractor, and can then pile the beet at the end of the field.

-Self-propelled transfer machines with Linde propel drives are characterised by their ability to go into the stack at high power and maintain precise movement at creep speed.
+Self-propelled transfer machines with Linde Hydraulics propel drives are characterised by their ability to go into the stack at high power and maintain precise movement at creep speed.
 The operating speeds of the cleaning and loading devices are precisely tuned at all times.
-The design example shows a double motor supplied with oil by an HPV 135-02.
-Like all Linde motors, it is characterised by its precise low-speed behaviour.
-Both motor units are set synchronously and have a combined oil flow of 330 cc.
+The design example shows a double motor supplied with oil by a HPV 135-02.
+Like all Linde Hydraulics motors of the series 02, it is characterised by its precise low-speed behaviour.
+Both motor units are set parallel and have a combined oil flow of 330 cc.